Shipping Artwork 101

 - For very large paintings (over 3 feet on two of its dimensions) or paintings with very high value, I recommend getting a double-corrugated box.
 Otherwise, a single wall box works just fine.

 - I recommend side loading boxes, because they are more adjustable than those that are top-loading.
 If one dimension doesn’t work, it takes a lot less effort to cut off or add more to one end of the box.

 - Boxes are less expensive when you buy them in bulk.
 If you do not need that many boxes, you may be able to purchase one at your local packaging store (*cough cough* UPS store *cough)

 - You can use whatever filler you like: Packing peanuts, air cushioning, kraft paper… Just make sure you properly use enough of it (Also, packing peanuts aren’t friendly for the environment and are in-fact banned in several states in the USA)

-- I usually just reuse air cushioning but you can also get huge pre-inflated rolls for around $13 on Amazon here, if you are interested.
+- You can also get huge pre-inflated rolls for around $13 on Amazon here, if you are interested.

 - The correct way to use filler in a box is to “overflow” the box so that it is very hard to close the box.
 This ensures that nothing moves in the box when you shake it because everything is tight inside.
 If you shake the box, you should hear little to no movement inside (I know, it’s a weird explanation but that’s what I do every time I finish packing a box.
 I shake it.
 If there are loose pieces in there, it’s no good.)